EPCCed/intro_to_cp2k/day1/README.md

 Again this has the options `SILENT, LOW, MEDIUM, HIGH` and also allows you to specify a filename for the output and how regularly it is written to.
+TODO: The example above doesn't use any of `SILENT, LOW, MEDIUM, HIGH`

 #### Units

 The default units for CP2K can be quite unfamiliar.
 In a lot of cases atomic units are the default.
-Always check what the default units are if you specifying a parameter otherwise its value may be misinterpretted.
+Always check what the default units are if you specifying a parameter otherwise its value may be misinterpreted.
 Alternatively you can add a unit descriptor to the input file to tell CP2K what the units are.